 What makes Euneos the leading course provider in Europe?

 The Digital STEAM.
 Teaching integrated science, arts and mathematics with digital devices on-site courses take place in Tallinn, Estonia.
-Blended courses are also an option and the fee paid for the lead-in course taken prior to the on-site course will be deducted from the course fee.
 Digital STEAM: Teaching integrated science, arts and mathematics with digital devices are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.